 From homeowners embracing Scandinavian hygge to the resurgence of sliding barn doors, here’s what we’ve found.

-2018 is the year that designer houses finally become designer homes.
+This is the year designer houses finally become designer homes.
 Gone are the sterile and lifeless designs that look more like a showroom than an actual home, and here to stay are livable and stylish surroundings.
-These are some of the design themes we're seeing surging this year.
+These are some of the design themes we’re seeing surging this year.

 Cottage and Farmhouse Style Kitchens

 The kitchen is the heart of your home, and 2018 is all about making it look and feel like that.
 Monochrome kitchens are going away, and in their place are kitchens with warm colors like mahogany wood cabinetry and copper finishings.
-Don't expect white countertops to be king anymore, either.
-Natural and evocative countertops made from stone or composite granite highlight inviting and stylish kitchens in 2018.
+Don’t expect white countertops to be king anymore, either.
+Natural and evocative countertops made from stone or composite granite highlight inviting and stylish kitchens.

 Farmhouse kitchens are all about utility.
 Window treatments like faux wood shutters that can make the best use of natural light are booming.
 Making the best use of space is also a running theme, and bucket sinks and trough sinks do exactly that, all while evoking the rustic charm and homeyness of kitchens from years past.